KimTein/KimTein.github.io/_posts/electrodynamics/2023-01-14-electrodynamics-introduce.md

 ---
-title: "[Electrodynamics] Introduction of Electrodynamics" excerpt : "About Electrodynamics"
+title: "[Introduction] Introduction to Electrodynamics" excerpt : "About Electrodynamics"

 categories: